Childish Gambino releases surprise track

 Its video and lyrics switch between serious and funny, making comments on American life and current issues, including police violence, racism and gun crime.

-The artist has said is next album will be his last under his stage name.
+The artist has said his next album will be his last under his stage name.

-The Grammy winner also debuted another track called Saturday - his first new music since his 2016 album Awaken, My Love!
+The Grammy winner also debuted another track called Saturday - his first new music since his 2016 album Awaken, My Love!.

+Donald announced the release of the video in a tweet.
+[Warning: Link contains graphic depictions of violence.]

 The video for This is America sees Bino dance erratically through a warehouse, interacting with scenes going on behind him - including a car on fire, a horse riding past and schoolchildren dancing.